ga-wdi-boston/orientation/README.md

 We take great pride in our Web Development Immersive program!
 A main reason why our program is so successful is due to **very** clear expectations and policies we have in place.
-You will these below.
+You will find these below.

 First and foremost, to be successful in this program, it is **imperative** that you understand what a **_Growth Mindset_** is and have one!